cpetsas/alex_gis/README.md

 # Article management system

-## System dependencies - This project assumes you are using Linux
+## System dependencies - This project assumes you are using Ubuntu Linux

 - docker
 - docker-compose